electron/osx-sign/README.md

 `gatekeeper-assess` - *Boolean*

-Flag to enable Gatekeeper assessment after signing the app.
+Flag to enable/disable Gatekeeper assessment after signing the app.
 Disabling it is useful for signing with self-signed certificates.
 Gatekeeper assessment is enabled by default on `darwin` platform.
 Default to `true`.